Last Updated on : 2025-07-15 08:21:23download

 Value range | |||||

-Accessory language | Cloud-to-device/device-to-cloud | 24 | enum | len | Language (1 byte) |
+Accessory language | Cloud-to-device/device-to-cloud | 24 | enum | len | Languages (1 byte) |

 Value range | |||||

-Welcome message on the display screen | Cloud-to-device/device-to-cloud | 25 | String | len | Welcome message (1 byte) |
+Display welcome message | Cloud-to-device/device-to-cloud | 25 | string | len | Welcome message (1 byte) |

 0–50 bytes | |||||

-Turn on/off locking check | Cloud-to-device/device-to-cloud | 27 | Boolean | len | Switch (1 byte) |
+Turn on/off locking check | Cloud-to-device/device-to-cloud | 27 | bool | len | On/off (1 byte) |

-0x00: on 0x01: off |
+0x00: off 0x01: on |

 |||||

-Single-cylinder (or lock) and multi-cylinder (or lock) settings | Cloud-to-device/device-to-cloud | 28 | enum | len | Setting (1 byte) |
+Cloud-to-device/device-to-cloud | 28 | enum | len | Setting (1 byte) |

-0x00: single-cylinder (or lock), 0x01: multi-cylinder (or lock) |
+0x00: single-cylinder (or lock) 0x01: multi-cylinder (or lock) |

 |||||

-Special features | Cloud-to-device/device-to-cloud | 29 | enum | len | Feature (1 byte) |
+Special features | Cloud-to-device/device-to-cloud | 29 | enum | len | Function (1 byte) |

-Function | Data transmission | dp_id (1 byte) |
+Feature | Data transmission | dp_id (1 byte) |

 dp_type (1 byte) |

-dp_data_len (1 byte) |
+dp_data_len (1/2 byte(s)) |

 dp_data_value |